dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/adding-codes/_index.md

 ![Code Sequencing](image-075.jpg)

-In the dropdown menu on the right-side of the "Compute" button, the "Compute w/o Resequence" menu will perform the encoder computation but leave all diagnosis codes in their original position.
+In the dropdown menu on the right-side of the {{%button%}}Compute{{%/button%}} button, the
+{{%button%}}Compute w/o Resequence{{%/button%}} menu will
+perform the encoder computation but leave all diagnosis codes in their original position.
 This feature will enable sites to re-sequence codes above a certain position.

-### Principal Dx Analyzer
+### {{% icon icon="calculator" %}} Principal Dx Analyzer

 > [!note] TruCode&#8482; Users Only
-This fix only applies to TruCode&#8482; users.
+This feature only applies to TruCode&#8482; users.

-## Mass Editing Codes
+## {{% icon icon="rectangle-list" %}} Mass Editing Codes

-Mass editing of codes can be accessed by right clicking and selecting “Edit All Codes” on any of the code headers such as assigned diagnosis, assisted procedures, admit diagnosis.
+Mass editing of codes can be accessed by right clicking and selecting {{%button%}}Edit All Codes{{%/button%}} on any of the code headers such as assigned diagnosis, assisted procedures, admit diagnosis.

 ![Mass Edit](image-077.jpg)

-Each code has a checkbox, and each section has an ‘ALL’ checkbox.
-If the user clicks the All checkbox, a checkmark will appear in all codes under it.
-Any change made to one of those checked codes will be reflected in all other checked codes.
+Each code has a checkbox, and each section has an {{%icon icon="square-check"%}} All checkbox.
+If the user clicks the {{%icon icon="square-check"%}} All checkbox, a checkmark will appear in all codes under it, and any change made to one of those checked codes will be reflected in all other checked codes.

+>[!tip] Updating PCS and CPT together
 Note that you can update PCS and CPT codes together.
 If there is a check mark, the change will be made to both the CPT and the Procedure Code.
 When both CPT and Procedure are selected together, only the Physician and Date can be changed.

 The CPT code section has a Modifier column with a plus sign.
 Clicking the plus will open up the details window to add/change Modifier, plus other items that are included in that window.
-Clicking on the ellipsis symbol next to the Episode field will also open the details.
-The user can add up to 4 modifiers, unless they are using the 3M™ Coding and Reimbursement System (CRS) then they will be able to add upto 5 modifiers.
+Clicking on the
+{{%button%}}...{{%/button%}} symbol next to the Episode field will also open the details.
+You can add up to 4 modifiers, unless you are using the 3M™ Coding and Reimbursement System (CRS) which will allow you to add up to 5 modifiers.

 ![Code Sequencing](image-076.jpg)

-## Add Another Episode
+## {{% icon icon="calendar-plus" %}} Add Another Episode

 Right clicking on a procedure allows you at add another instance of the same procedure without needing to duplicate the effort of recoding the procedure.